UMM-CSci-4453-S19/final-project-kregslist/README.md

 ## Choose group members (3 points)

 Choose your group members and record that information in the repository.
-Points will be subtracted, one for every day past Monday Nov 20th that this information is not present.

 ## Schedule your time (2 points)

-Have a presentation time picked out.
+Have a presentation date/time picked out.
+We'll use most of the last two weeks for presentations, along with course evals, final exam wrap-up, and the like.

 ## Design the project (10 points)